-Kris Singh: Aside from, obviously, checking the court website, I think the best you could do to advance your career is to get as much out of your current position as possible.
+Aside from, obviously, checking the court website or for available tasks or openings, I think the best you could do to advance your career is to get as much out of your current position as possible.

 Volunteer for as many opportunities as you can to allow you to learn and grow.
 I think if you really give it your all and you really try your best, that helps you not only personally, but professionally.
-I think when you've gotten as much out of your current position as you can, and you've put everything into it, your efforts will get recognized and you'll be ready to take that next step when the opportunity arises.
+I think when you've gotten as much out of your current position as you can, and you've put everything into it, your efforts will get recognized and then you'll be ready to take that next step when the opportunity arises.

-Susan Goodman: How about those who are on the outside right now?
+How about those who are on the outside right now?
 How would you encourage those people?

-Kris Singh: I think for whatever position they're in now, if they are excelling in the position and learning as much as they can.
-They're expanding their skill set, which will make them more marketable for a job that comes up.
-I know from having sat on those interview panels, when we have called references to get their take on a potential applicant, their recommendations can really make a difference.
+I think for whatever position they're in now, if they are excelling in the position they're in and learning as much as they can and making themselves as marketable as they can, they're expanding their skill set that can make them more marketable for a job that comes up.
+I know from having sat on these interview panels, when we have called for references from employers, or to get their take on a potential applicant.

 When we hear from an employer that this person goes above and beyond, I can always count on John to do 110 percent. ... they're the go-to person, that's really what you want to hear.
-I think the best thing people can do to help themselves get a future job with the state is to do a great job for where they are right now.
-Susan Goodman: Before you leave this position, which hopefully will be quite a long time down the road, what would you like your greatest achievement to be?
+I think the best thing you can do to get another job down the road with the state is to do a great job for where you are right now.